Mer315/Multimodal-Emotion-Detection/README.md

 ## Dependencies

-Dependencies are listed in [requirements.txt](/abs/path/c:/Users/ssume/Downloads/Multimodal-Emotion-Detection/requirements.txt).
+Dependencies are listed in requirements.txt

 Current third-party packages used in the repo include: